-We so often lack confidence because we implicitly regard its possession as a matter of slightly freakish good luck.
+Often, we lack confidence because we implicitly regard its possession as a matter of slightly freakish good luck.
 We believe we are stuck with the confidence levels we were born with, but as this class shows, the opposite is true.
 Confidence is not a gift from the gods, but a skill that can be learned.
 It is a skill founded on a set of ideas we have about the world and our natural place within it.

 How to Be Confident teaches us:

-- How to overcome the impostor syndrome.
+- How to overcome the impostor syndrome

-- How to master shyness about advancing our plans.
+- How to master shyness about advancing our plans

-- How to outgrow the legacy of childhood timidity.
+- How to outgrow the legacy of childhood timidity

-- How to remain confident that we can change things through our own agency.
+- How to remain confident that we can change things through our own agency

 We leave the class equipped with a range of confidence-inducing ideas to allow us to escape the shackles of excessive hesitancy and compliance.
-We are schooled in the art of confidence.

 'Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit.'